refinedev/refine/documentation/docs/tutorial/0-introduction/1-prerequisite.md

 A clickable task checklist is waiting for you at the end of each page to measure your understanding of the content.
 Check these items off to see your progress in the Tutorial Tracker.

 (This data is only saved to your browser’s local storage, and is not available elsewhere.
-No data is sent to, nor stored by **Refine**.)
+No data is sent to, nor stored by Refine.)

 </details>